 I found out the plane feels sluggish with 285 lbs in the right seat rather than the 170 or nothing I was used to sitting there.
 It doesn't fly as fast on the same power setting with the extra weight either.
 I found if I just let go of the controls the plane would roll right, towards the heavier weight, so I had to correct for that the whole flight.
 I learned I should verify I have the right charts for the entire flight..
 I only had the San Francisco sectional with me and Oceano is on the Las Angeles sectional.
 Fortunately we had an up-to-date GPS to leverage and a flight plan to follow.

 We got to Oceano 1.9 hours after I turned the key.
 I pulled off a descent landing considering the unfamiliar weight and the narrow and short runway.
 Unfortunately, we did not have enough time for us to get BBQ, but we had enough time to get out of the plane, wander around the airport and chat with some locals who came out to watch planes take off and land.
 There were about 10 planes parked on the ramp in transient and it turned out all of the pilots had the same idea to leave at 3.
 All of the sudden planes were firing up and taxiing down to the run up to take off.
 We waited a couple minutes to let some of the planes clear the ramp and then we took off too.

 |5 mile final for 31R - ATIS says 10SM visibility|

 I landed the plane gently and rolled off the runway very happy.
-Jeff and I flew very well together with me in the right seat.
+Jeff and I flew very well together with me in the left seat.
 I did good on the flying, navigating and landing and we had no major mechanical issues.
 Next time we go to Oceano dunes we'll have to make it an overnight trip.
 I forgot I have a friend down there, in addition to good BBQ to eat!
 It was a good flight.
 I hope to have many, many more of those!